Johnny O'Bryant III: Lokomotiv Kuban (2019–2020)

 On August 14, 2019, O'Bryant signed with Lokomotiv Kuban of the VTB United League.
 He averaged 16.4 points, 5.7 rebounds, and 2.6 assists per game in VTB play.
 O'Bryant re-signed with the team on July 21, 2020.
 However, on September 18, he parted ways with the team due to a family issue.

 Crvena zvezda (2020–2021)

 On October 19, 2020, O'Bryant signed with Crvena Zvezda of the Adriatic League and the EuroLeague.
 On January 27, 2021, he received a 10-day suspension from the club due to a conflict with team head coach Dejan Radonjić during a game against Anadolu Efes.
 On February 21, the Zvezda parted ways with O'Bryant.

 Türk Telekom (2021)

 On February 21, 2021, O'Bryant signed with Türk Telekom of the Turkish Basketball Super League, for the remainder of the season.

 On September 29, 2021, the Milwaukee Bucks signed O'Bryant to a training camp deal.
 He did not make the final roster however, and was waived on October 11.

 Wonju DB Promy (2021–2022)

-On November 14, 2021, O'Bryant signed with Wonju DB Promy of the Korean Basketball League.
-He averaged 10.4 points and 7.1 rebounds per game.
+On November 15, 2021, O'Bryant signed with the Wonju DB Promy of the Korean Basketball League to replace Yante Maten for eight weeks.
+On January 3, 2022, his contract was expired.
+On January 5, he re-signed with the Wonju DB Promy for the remainder of the season.